mayanka2313/mayanka2313.github.io/index.md

 This is my homepage!
-My name is Mayank Arora, a first-year student in the Computer Science Major at CSUF.
+My name is Mayank Arora, a first-year student in the Computer Science Major at CSUF; I plan to graduate in 2028.

 # Computer Science projects